quimcalpe/reusable-templates/README.md

 Reusable Templates
 ==================
 Proof of concept weekend project with reusable templates rendered on server and on browser.
-Old browsers or javascript disabled browsers will fallback to server rendering.
+Old browsers or browsers with javascript disabled will fallback to server rendering.
 Modern browsers will navigate through ajax calls and client side rendering.

 `history.pushState()` is very useful in this scenario, URLs are seamless for visitors, no ugly hashes.
 Browsers without pushState support just act as old browsers and navigate with server rendering.

 Throttling